Crop Agronomy (AFNR5201)

 UNIT OF STUDY

 This unit examines agronomy as the discipline that underpins agricultural production.
-Two industries are studied to gain appreciation of the main agronomic principles of crop production.
-Most principles can be applied to dryland crops even though the emphasis in this unit is on irrigated crops.
+Farming systems are studied to gain appreciation of the main agronomic principles of crop production.
+Most principles can be applied to dryland crops even though there is some emphasis in this unit is on irrigated crops.
 As a case study, the cotton industry is examined in detail to understand the end-user and social demands on agricultural production, the technical issues that challenge the farmer and the diversity of other specialist information from relevant disciplines such as entomology, pathology and soil science that must be integrated into the farming system.
-Likewise the rice industry provides a contrasting farming system as another case study.
-The unit includes a one-week excursion to cotton growing areas in northern NSW, specialist intensive instruction provided by the Cotton CRC and a series of workshops) tutorials that provides analysis and synthesis of the major farming systems in this industry.
+The unit also covers precision agriculture, legume science, rangeland science and crop protection.
+The unit includes a one-week excursion to cotton growing areas in northern NSW, specialist intensive instruction provided by the Cotton RDC, a three day excursion to the Cooma rangelandsand a series of workshops/tutorials that provide analysis and synthesis of the major farming systems in this industry.

 Further unit of study information